modernweb-dev/rocket/docs/pages/start/10-build-with-ai.rocket.md

 - Fix build failures before finishing.
 - For every js demo Page, verify both the parent Page and the generated Standalone Demo URL /page/_demo/demoName/.
+- If npm start fails with EMFILE, retry with npm start -- --no-watch --no-open.
+- When smoke-testing Pages with curl, send Accept: text/html, for example: curl -H 'Accept: text/html' http://localhost:8888/about.
 - If you can start a local dev server, tell me the URL.
 - Summarize changed files, verification results, and deferred launch items.
 ```